-Hi!
-I am a third year PhD student in Linguistics at The University of Pennsylvania.
+I am a fourth year PhD student in the Linguistics Department at The University of Pennsylvania.
 My primary research interest are in morphology and psycholinguistics.
-My advisor is David Embick, and I also work with Florian Schwarz.
+My advisor is David Embick.

 Click here for my CV.